fewlinesco/connect-js/management/README.md

 # Fewlines Connect-js Management

-**Disclaimer**: this package is made for our internal usage and is only open source for convenience so we might not consider Pull Requests or Issues.
-Feel free to fork though.

 **Management** is part of the **Fewlines Connect-js SDK**.

 It provides a list of function to handle all the user data flows related to Connect.